 What is AXA?
-It is a multinational French insurance, investment and financial company with 100M clients.
-How did they become ESG?
+It is a multinational French insurance, investment, and financial company with 100M clients.
+So how did they become ESG?
 Well, AXA shifted its investments away from coal and high-emission stocks.

 Other insurance companies do not offer these services because it is difficult to calculate the risk to reward benefits.
 AXA is here to help its clients instead of depriving them of a necessary service.

 Did I mention that AXA’s dividend yield is 6.86%?
 I bet you’re even more interested now.

 Like stocks, many funds claim to be ESG-friendly, but are they?
 Many top ESG stocks invest in tech, energy, and other harmful stocks.
 Some even invest in Nestle, one of the biggest polluters and environmentally unfriendly stocks.
 So which funds and ETFs invest in real ESG stocks?

 Nuveen ESG Mid-Cap Growth ETF (BATS: NUMG)

 Nuveen isn’t a well-known asset manager.
 This specific ETF has only about $350M in Assets Under Management (AUM).
 This is only about 1% compared to its peers.
 However, Nuveen includes companies that make a difference.

 The fund holds only 59 positions, most in tech and healthcare.
 Its top holdings include Cadence Design Systems (NASDAQ: CDNS), Ulta Beauty (NASDAQ: ULTA), Mettler-Toledo (NYSE: MTD), and other mid-cap lesser-known stocks.